 OCTR Investigators have acquired funding to support an OCTR coordinator for a specific study.
-More information about OCTR coordinators can be found on the OCTR Team page.
+More information about OCTR staff can be found on the OCTR Team page.

 |Lisa Carey, MD